 My blog would go “dark” for large periods of time because I could not bring myself to create a new post based on SEO alone.

-So, instead of writing generic and lifeless blog posts – I am going to focus on writing based on my experiences and infuse a bit of myself throughout this blog.
+So for 2024, instead of writing generic and lifeless blog posts – I am going to focus on writing based on my experiences and infuse a bit of myself throughout this blog.